 In partnership with Lafayette County and the University of Mississippi, my administration developed the LOU Transportation Plan that was adopted in 2019.
 This is an in-depth guide to Oxford’s transportation needs and plans to be implemented over the next 25 years, and allows us to prioritize City of Oxford’s needs together and seek funding with a unified voice and plan.

 Oxford’s transportation infrastructure remains one of the greatest challenges for our growing community.
-I am so proud of the improvements that have been realized over the past four years with the completion and opening of two major thoroughfares: George G. “Pat” Patterson Parkway (connecting West Oxford Loop to College Hill Road) and F. D. “Buddy” East Parkway (connecting Sisk Avenue Extended to Highway 6 and Highway 334).
+I am so proud of the improvements that have been realized over the past eight years with the completion and opening of two major thoroughfares: George G. “Pat” Patterson Parkway (connecting West Oxford Loop to College Hill Road) and F. D. “Buddy” East Parkway (connecting Sisk Avenue Extended to Highway 6 and Highway 334).
 Instead of waiting on MDOT to improve the intersection of Highway 7 and Sisk Avenue, the City of Oxford partnered with a local developer and utilizing the City’s first Tax Increment Financing (“TIF”) Program completed three roundabouts in 55 days making access to schools, businesses and the Oxford Conference Center much easier.
-Other transportation projects including a roundabout at South Lamar Boulevard and Belk, and the realignment of Office Park Drive and Azalea Drive were completed.
-There are numerous projects in the planning stages and others on the drawing board, we will continue to push forward in securing funds for future roads.
+Other transportation projects including a roundabout at South Lamar Boulevard and Belk, the realignment of Office Park Drive and Azalea Drive, Brittany Woods Connector Road – Forrest Circle Drive, roundabout at Chickasaw and Molly Barr Road, Highway 30 improvements at Colonnade Crossing, Oxford Way connecting South Lamar and Old Taylor Road, and others were completed.
+Paving projects have been completed across our community over the past eight years including Jackson Avenue West and Bramlett Boulevard.

 Focus on Transportation Needs